conduktor/conduktor-docs/src/pages/changelog/Gateway-3.7.0.md

 For this feature to work, the external KMS (Vault in the above example) has to also be configured.
 :::

-The new `gateway-kms://` can be used in any mode of encryption - full payload, field level or schema based.
-For example the below snippet encrypts a field, using `gateway-kms://` as the type for the field secret key:
+The new `gateway-kms://` can be used in any mode of encryption: full payload, field level or schema based.

+For example, the snippet below encrypts a field using `gateway-kms://` as the type for the field secret key:

 ```
 "recordValue": {